-Recommendations: Because of the High Paleontological Sensitivity (High B) assigned to the older alluvial fan deposits (Qvof_a on Attachment 3) across much of the project site, full-time paleontological monitoring of mass grading and excavation (utility trenching, etc.) activities in areas mapped as Quaternary older alluvial fan deposits should be required in order to mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources (i.e., fossils).
-Paleontological monitoring is not required where the Cretaceous granitic rocks are exposed at the surface or in the shallow subsurface (less than four feet below ground level) on the west side of the project.
-The Mitigation Monitoring and Reporting Program (MMRP) should be consistent with the provisions of the
+Recommendations: Because of the High Paleontological Sensitivity (High B) assigned to the older alluvial fan deposits (Qvofa on Attachment 3) across much of the project site, a PRIMP detailing full-time paleontological monitoring of mass grading and excavation (utility trenching, etc.) activities in areas mapped as Quaternary older alluvial fan deposits was recommended in a letter report by BFSA dated 6 December 2018 in order to mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources (i.e., fossils).
+Paleontological monitoring was not required where the Cretaceous granitic rocks are exposed at the surface or in the shallow subsurface (less than four feet below ground level) on the west side of the project.
+The drafting of this PRIMP was approved by the Riverside Planning Department in a letter dated 4 January 2019.